trichl/TickTagOpenSource/README.md

 * Connect the USB connector to a computer or power source (red LED on breakout board turns on)
 * Turn the charge slide button (red rectangle in photo above) to the left
 * A green LED on the breakout board turns on and indicates that the battery is being charged
-* In case the tag was activated
+* In case the tag was previously activated, it first needs to be deactivated:
    * Wait some minutes until battery is charged a bit
    * Press the white button for 5 seconds to restart the tag
    * Green LED on the tag will blink 5 times to indicate download mode and system restart
 * Wait until the green LED turns off (battery charged)
-   * This can take hours (charge current: 15mA)
+   * This can take hours (default charge current: 15 mA)
    * For example: an empty 30 mAh lipo battery needs 2 hours to be fully charged
    * For example an empty 120 mAh lipo battery needs 8 hours to be fully charged
-   * The tag can be activated again (see chapter 2 and 3)
+   * The tag can be activated again (see chapter "Activation")

-# Activation

 # Configuration